joshhinds/joshhinds.github.io/off-page-seo.md

 Think of an external link, a website or source outside your own, linking to your site as a vote of confidence.
 That's how the search engines see it.
 That's a simplification of what's happening but it is a good illustration just the same.

-Your page or profile on well known social networks, and Google My business can also be trust signals.
+Your page or profile on well known social networks, and Google My Business can also be trust signals.
 Other off-page trust signals and ranking factors are discussed in the resources below.

 Off-Page SEO is super important when it comes to getting organic traffic and getting seen.